Symbiomatrix/map-rings/README.md

 Display city aerial distances in rings around a configurable center.

 ## Features
+- Single html file - just open in browser of choice.
 - Based on leaflet world map & features.
 - Preconfigured with cities in israel based on 2024 gov data, approximated to latitude/longitude coords (WGS84), categorised as major / medium / small by pop (30k / 100k).
 Data about cities with >10k pop seems to be freely available on the world cities database.